Artwork Panel: 33.4cm x 33.4cm ≈ 13" x 13"

 Silk/Brocade Border: 42.6cm x 42.6cm ≈ 16¾" x 16¾"

-This painting features a sexy Chinese woman laying on her bed.
+This painting features a semi-nude Chinese woman relaxing in her home.
 It seems to be she's waiting for her husband to get home for a nice surprise.
 Although, in Southern China, she might just be trying to stay cool in the warm summer.

 The artist Mo Nong signing some of his artwork before I took it to my workshop for proper mounting.